ChimeHQ/Neon/README.md

 let client = TreeSitterClient(language: language, locationToPoint: locationToPoint)

 // this function will be called with a minimal set of text ranges
+// that have become invalidated due to edits.
+These ranges
+// always coorespond to the *current* state of the text content,
+// even if TreeSitterClient is currently processing edits in the
+// background.
-// that have become invalidated due to edits client.invalidationHandler = { set in ... }
+client.invalidationHandler = { set in ... }

 // step 3: inform it about content changes